Spectral gaps of random graphs and applications: Background: spectra of random graphs

-Many of the tools which were developed for estimation of the spectral gap were designed with Wigner matrices in mind, and thus their usefulness for matrices of sparse graphs is limited.
-In particular, we recall the bound of F\"uredi and Koml\'os~\cite{FurediKomlos} which can be extended to show that when $p \gg \log^6 n/n,$ the spectral gap of the adjacency matrix of an \ER graph is of smaller order than the largest eigenvalue.
-Improvements along this line of reasoning bring the range of feasible $p$ to as low as $p \gg \log^2 n/n$ \cite{Vu07, ChungLuVu}.
+As $A$ has i.i.d.\ entries above the diagonal, many off-the-shelf techniques can be applied to it directly.
+In particular, the original \emph{trace method} bound of F\"uredi and Koml\'os~\cite{FurediKomlos} can be extended to show that when $p = \omega(\log^6 n/n),$ the second largest eigenvalue of the adjacency matrix of an \ER graph is of smaller order than the largest eigenvalue.
+Improvements and corrections to this argument brought the bound to $p = \omega(\log^4 n /n),$ \cite{Vu07} and later to as low as $p \gg \log^2 n/n$ \cite{ChungLuVu}.
+Newer methods have been pursued in \cite{llv}, \cite{bbk}, \cite{bbk2}.